auth0-training/labs-node-working-with-spa-applications/README.md

 ## Requirements

 1. A GitHub account: Our labs use GitHub Codespaces, so you'll need a GitHub account to access them.
-You can create a free account [here](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account).
+Create a free account [here](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account).
 2. An Auth0 account: You'll also need an Auth0 account.
 If you do not already have one, you can create a free one [here](https://auth0.com/signup).

 ## Accessing and Working with Auth0 Labs